 American football can be a complicated game for those unfamiliar with it.
-In this article, we’re going to show you everything you need to know, including the rules of American Football.
+In this article, we’ll show you everything you need to know, including the rules of American Football.

 Let’s get started.